MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-enterprise-sync-faq.md

 ### Is the synced data encrypted?

 Yes, the data is encrypted in transport using TLS 1.2 or greater.
 All data types are additionally encrypted at rest in Microsoft's service using AES128.
-All data types except those used for open tab and history sync are additionally encrypted before leaving the user’s device with keys managed via the [Azure Information Protection](./microsoft-edge-policies.md#restrictsignintopattern) policy.
+All data types except the data used for open tab and history sync are additionally encrypted before leaving the user’s device with keys managed via the [Azure Information Protection](./microsoft-edge-policies.md#restrictsignintopattern) policy.

 ### Why isn't there more client-side encryption on open tab and history data?